hmito/esj72web/draft/phase2/regist_oral_poster_en.md

 - The total presentation time is 15 minutes: 12 minutes for presentation and 3 minutes for Q&A.
 - Presentations are onsite only.
 Online presentations are not available and will not be available on demand.
-- There are two types of oral presentations: English session and regular session.
-Presentations may be given in English in the regular session.
+- Oral sessions consist of sessions in both Japanese and English.
+The sessions in English include presentations entered for the English Presentation Award.
+Oral presentations can be given in English during Japanese oral sessions.
 - Student members or general members within 5 years of receiving their degrees may be eligible to be considered for the [English Oral Presentation Award](#english-oral-presentation-award) if they make an oral presentation in the English session.

 ### Poster session